ctrliq/ascender-install/README.md

   access.
 If not specified, the AWX Operator responsible for installing Ascender will create a managed PostgreSQL server.

+### Offline Installation

+For certain Kubernetes platforms (such as k3s, kubeadm, rke2), the Ascender installer supports installation for clusters that do not have outside internet access.
+In these cases, you can either use:
+  - An included bundle of container images (this is the case for k3s)
+  - Move the Ascender and Ledger container images into an internal container registry for the installer to consume (this is the case for rke2 and kubeadm)

+A bunded AWX operator is also included for the purposes of offline install.

+For more detailed instructions, see the section on the corresponding Kubernetes platform.

 ## Configuration File and Inventory

 There is a [default configuration file](default.config.yml) that will